 Why is Nutter Butter going viral?
 Signs point to a Temple grad and cookie superfan.

-The cookie brand's absurdist posting style is due in part to Aidan Maloney, a Temple grad who went from commenting on their Instagram daily to helping manage their social media.
+The cookie brand's absurdist posting style is due in part to Aidan Maloney, a Temple grad who went from commenting on the company's Instagram daily to helping manage its social media.

 Surrealist edits of anthropomorphized peanut butter sandwich cookies are going viral on TikTok and Instagram, thanks in part to a Temple University graduate.